S-0963

 Statutory Text

 (B) Except as provided in subsection (F), a developer of a high-risk artificial intelligence system shall make available to the deployer or other developer of the high-risk artificial intelligence system: (1) a general statement describing the reasonably foreseeable uses and known harmful or inappropriate uses of the high-risk artificial intelligence system; (2) documentation disclosing: (a) high-level summaries of the type of data used to train the high-risk artificial intelligence system; (b) known or reasonably foreseeable limitations of the high-risk artificial intelligence system, including known or reasonably foreseeable risks of algorithmic discrimination arising from the intended uses of the high-risk artificial intelligence system; (c) the purpose of the high-risk artificial intelligence system; (d) the intended benefits and uses of the high-risk artificial intelligence system; and (e) all other information necessary to allow the deployer to comply with the requirements of Section 37-31-30; (3) documentation describing: (a) how the high-risk artificial intelligence system was evaluated for performance and mitigation of algorithmic discrimination before the high-risk artificial intelligence system was offered, sold, leased, licensed, given, or otherwise made available to the deployer; (b) the data governance measures used to cover the training datasets and the measures used to examine the suitability of data sources, possible biases, and appropriate mitigation; (c) the intended outputs of the high-risk artificial intelligence system; (d) the measures the developer has taken to mitigate known or reasonably foreseeable risks of algorithmic discrimination that may arise from the reasonably foreseeable deployment of the high-risk artificial intelligence system; and (e) how the high-risk artificial intelligence system should be used, not be used, and be monitored by an individual when the high-risk artificial intelligence system is used to make, or is a substantial factor in making, a consequential decision; and (4) any additional documentation that is reasonably necessary to assist the deployer in understanding the outputs and monitor the performance of the high-risk artificial intelligence system for risks of algorithmic discrimination.
+(F) Nothing in subsections (B) through (E) requires a developer to disclose a trade secret, information protected from disclosure by state or federal law, or information that would create a security risk to the developer.

 G-02 Public Transparency & Documentation · G-02.1 · Developer · Automated Decisionmaking